Political Science 3300

 diversity as a civic strength.
 From multicultural festivals to

-30,000 people across America, has concluded just the opposite.
-Harvard
+nearly 30,000 people across America, has concluded just the

-2000 book on declining civic engagement -- has found that the greater
+on declining civic engagement -- has found that the greater the

-the diversity in a community, the fewer people vote and the less they
+diversity in a community, the fewer people vote and the less

-volunteer, the less they give to charity and work on community
+they volunteer, the less they give to charity and work on

-projects.
-In the most diverse communities, neighbors trust one another
+community projects.
+In the most diverse communities, neighbors

-about half as much as they do in the most homogenous settings.
-The
+trust one another about half as much as they do in the most

 The image of civic lassitude dragging down more diverse

-is at odds with the vigor often associated with urban centers, where
+communities is at odds with the vigor often associated with urban

-different ways of thinking among people from different cultures can be
+thinking among people from different cultures can be a boon.

 'Because they see the world and think about the world differently

-Societies.
-But by hanging out with people different than you,
+But by hanging out with people different than you, you're likely

 productive.'

-bowling alone, but the creative tensions unleashed by those differences
+more bowling alone, but the creative tensions unleashed by those

 Page calls it the 'diversity

-positive and negative effects of diversity can coexist in communities,
+negative effects of diversity can coexist in communities, but

-but 'there's got to be a limit.'
-If civic engagement falls off too far,
+'there's got to be a limit.'
+If civic engagement falls off too

-he says, it's easy to imagine the positive effects of diversity
+far, he says, it's easy to imagine the positive effects of

-beginning to wane as well.
-'That's what's unsettling about his
+diversity beginning to wane as well.
+'That's what's unsettling

-findings, Page says of Putnam's new work." (boldface added)
+about his findings, Page says of Putnam's new work."

 Robert